GreenSaladLeaf/Bike-Share/README.md

 **Date created**: 22 November 2024

 ## Project Background
-Cyclistic is a bike-share program in Chicago, offering a fleet of over 5,800 bikes across 692 stations.
-Since its launch in 2016, Cyclistic has grown rapidly, providing a range of bike options, including traditional bikes, reclining bikes, hand tricycles, and cargo bikes, to meet the diverse needs of its riders.
-Approximately 30% of Cyclistic’s users commute to work, while others use the bikes for leisure.
+Cyclistic is a rapidly growing bike-share program in Chicago, offering over 5,800 bikes across 692 stations.
+Since its 2016 launch, it has provided various bike options to serve both commuters (30% of users) and leisure riders.
+Cyclistic offers single-ride, full-day, and annual membership plans, with annual memberships being the most profitable.
+While casual riders make up a large portion of the customer base, the company is shifting its focus to converting them into members, as annual memberships offer higher long-term profitability and sustainable growth.

-Cyclistic offers three pricing plans: single-ride passes, full-day passes, and annual memberships.
-While annual memberships are the most profitable for the company, casual riders—those using single-ride or full-day passes—make up a large portion of the customer base.
-Cyclistic’s marketing strategy has traditionally focused on broad awareness and attracting casual riders.
-However, the company’s financial analysts have found that annual members are significantly more profitable than casual riders.
-As a result, Cyclistic is shifting its focus to increasing the number of annual memberships, believing that converting casual riders into members will be key to achieving long-term, sustainable growth.

 Insights and recommendations are provided on the following key areas:
 - Hourly, weekly and monthly trends analysis:  Evaluation of trip frequency patterns by rider type across different timeframes (hourly, weekly, and monthly)